 Few Christians Engage in Racism?

-Compare these white Christians’ actions — from regarding interracial marriage to crossing the street when black people approach — to the book’s narrow definition of racism.
+Compare these white Christians’ actions just described — from favoring barring interracial marriage to locking the car door when black persons approach — to the book’s narrow definition of racism.

 With none of those Christians feeling they are inherently superior due to the color of their skin or having hatred or similar feelings towards black persons due to the color of their skin, none of those actions constitute racism?
 Racism — when considered in all its forms — is uncommon among Christians?